plone/guillotina/docs/source/installation/configuration.md

 ## Applications

 To extend/override Guillotina, the `applications` configuration allows you to specify which to enable.

 ```yaml
 applications:
   - guillotina_elasticsearch
 ```

 ## Async utilities

 Guillotina has support for injecting dependencies from configuration with asynchronous utility.

 An async utility is a class that implements `initialize` and `finalize` method.
 The `initialize` method is run at application start as a task.
-This gives you the power to hook async tasks into guillotina.
+This gives you the power to hook async tasks into Guillotina.

 ```yaml
 load_utilities: